Nucor Skyline

 ERW Pipe

-Electric resistance welded (ERW) pipe is made from steel coil and the weld seam runs parallel to the pipe.
-The width of the coil is the same as the circumference of the pipe so diameters are limited to 24 inches.
-However, because the manufacturing process is fast, it is ideal for large production runs of small (<= 24 in.) diameter sections.
+Electric Resistance Welded (ERW) pipe is manufactured from steel coils, and the weld seam runs parallel to the pipe.
+The width of the coil corresponds to the pipe's circumference; consequently, diameters are limited to 24 inches.
+However, given that the manufacturing process is rapid, it is ideal for large production runs of smaller-diameter sections (≤ 24 inches).

 Properties of Nucor Skyline ERW Pipe